How does it feel like to have dreams?

 Just as I graduated from kindergarten, my mother was scammed by her colleagues.
 In a blink, we lost everything, our rice fields, our house, and all our belongings.
 The sudden shift from a life of comfort to one of struggle was unreal to me.
 With no other options, my mother made the difficult decision to work abroad as a TKW (Indonesian migrant worker) to support us.
 I was in the second grade of primary school when she left, and my grandparents took on the responsibility of raising me.

 Living with my grandparents brought a new set of challenges.
-My grandfather, a construction worker, was a strong and wise man who tried to provide as best as he could.
+My grandfather, a construction worker, was a strong man who tried to provide as best as he could.
 He would paddle his bicycle from Bondowoso to Situbondo every day to support us.
 My grandmother managed the household and took care of me.
 Their support was my pillar of strength during this hard time.

 However, life took another tragic turn when my grandfather passed away while I was in the fifth grade.
 His death was a significant blow, and it left my grandmother and me struggling even more.
 As I approached middle school, the financial strain became overwhelming.
 The cost of education seemed unreasonably high, and I nearly had to drop out.
 The thought of not being able to continue my education was terrifying.
 I knew that without schooling, my chances of improving our situation were limited.
 It was a period filled with uncertainty and fear, but it’s weird that I always find a way.
 But, dreaming about a better future felt like a distant fantasy for me.